Herbed Ricotta Bruschetta

 Instructions

-• Fire up your grill for indirect cooking at 350 F. Alternatively, you can make this in an oven preheated to 350 instead.
+• Setup your grill for indirect cooking at 350 F.

 Notes